evanlask/css-url-replace/README.md

 }
 ```

-The creation of a manifest file and replacement of paths in css can also be done from within node.
+You can also use these tools from within node.

 ```javascript
 var createManifest = require('css-url-replace').createManifest;